vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

        If the HDFS port is unavailable, the connection timeout message may be displayed. -->

+!!! enterpriseonly

+    You can [apply online](https://nebula-graph.io/visualization-tools-free-trial) for Explorer free trial.
+NebulaGraph Explorer Enterprise Edition is available exclusively through our Enterprise Edition package and is not sold separately.
+[Contact us](https://www.nebula-graph.io/contact) for details.

 ## RPM-based deployment

 ### Installation

 1. Select and download the RPM package according to your needs.
 It is recommended to select the latest version.

-  !!! enterpriseonly

-        You can [apply online](https://nebula-graph.io/visualization-tools-free-trial) for Explorer free trial.
-[Contact us](https://www.nebula-graph.io/contact) to purchase.
-For features of Explorer, see [Pricing](https://nebula-graph.io/pricing/).

 2. Use `sudo rpm -i <rpm>` to install RPM package.